zyaaa-ux/ROSA-Tuning/README.md

 ---

+## Update · 2025-10-31

+- In this week’s comprehensive experiments, we found that the previous ROSA-Tuning performed exceptionally well on seen data categories (e.g., training and testing on the same dataset).
+However, its performance dropped significantly on unseen tasks (such as LongBench), showing only a marginal advantage over window attention.
+After thorough analysis and discussion, we attributed this issue to the inherent generalization limitation of the discretization structure.

+- Through theoretical analysis and extensive exploration of different discretization strategies, we identified a method that achieves a strong balance between performance and generalization — Bo’s bit-based discretization approach.

+- Some have compared ROSA to VQ-Transformer, but this is incorrect.
+ROSA is built upon three core components: discretization (bitization), matching (suffix automaton), and training (perturbation).
+All three are fundamentally different from those in VQ-Transformer.
+Moreover, ROSA’s technology is significantly more advanced, with its bitization method demonstrating far superior performance and generalization compared to VQ.

+---

 ## Update · 2025-10-27

 - The implementation of QKV-ROSA has been further optimized, the computational logic remains exactly the same, but the execution speed is now faster.